- Learning about relief printing

 - Sheets of glass or Plexiglas to be used as ink trays

-- Construction paper – warm colors such as orange and hot pink cut into 6- x 9-inch pieces
+- Construction paper – warm colors such as orange and hot pink cut into 6- by 9-inch pieces

 - Water-based yellow printing ink